 Projects

-The work of the IPPR is divided into three core areas: democracy and governance research, public opinion, and public policy analysis.
+The work of the IPPR is divided into three core areas: democracy and governance research, energy and climate change research, and public policy analysis.

-Since 2014, the IPPR has been an official partner of the Hanns Seidel Foundation (HSF).
+As of 2014, the IPPR has received institutional support from the Hanns Seidel Foundation (HSF) as an official partner of the HSF.
 In the past the IPPR has produced a range of research publications in partnership with HSF – covering such issues as minerals beneficiation, electoral integrity, the blue economy, and media sustainability in the digital age.
-Currently, the IPPR’s HSF-supported work includes a Quarterly Economic Review, a regular publication tracking public procurement, and a Namibian fact-checking service.
-The IPPR also receives institutional support from HSF for three posts – an Executive Director, a part-time Accountant, and a part-time Office Administrator.
+Currently, the IPPR’s HSF-supported work includes a Quarterly Economic Review, a regular publication tracking public procurement, the Green Hydrogen Monitor, and a Namibian fact-checking service.
+The IPPR receives institutional support from HSF for three posts – an Executive Director, a part-time Accountant, and a part-time Office Administrator.

 Our Team